Has Your Electronic Throttle Control Gone Bad? [Simple Guide]

 cleaning throttle body

 There are many reasons an ETC might act up.
-However, the most probable issue is that it’s dirty.
-Thankfully, cleaning an electronic throttle body is relatively simple.
+However, the most likely issue is that it’s dirty.
+Thankfully, cleaning an electronic throttle body is relatively straightforward.

 If it has failed entirely, though, you may need to replace the throttle body completely.
-However, first, you’ll need to test it using a basic multimeter.
+However, first, you’ll need to test it using a simple multimeter.

 Depending on the location of the throttle body, you may be able to replace it yourself without undue difficulty.